shuelov/shuelov/README.md

 ##  👋 Hey there!
  I am game dev from South Korea who enjoy creating game and also have passion for learning new things.
 I had chance to learn c, c++, c# and also how to make game during Nov.2017 to Apri.2018 through institution.
 I was in my 3rd year of University studying Architecture before but after that experience, it influenced me to change major to the computer science because I wanted to be a game developer.:computer: I'm pretty sure game development fits my aptitude.

  I usually make games by using Unity3D.
 I worked on few mobile and pc games.
-I'm currently
+I'm interested in develop VR game.

-💖 Interests : Cat, Home, Exercise, Traveling, Playing Game
+💖 What I'm into : :cat:, :house:, :muscle:, :airplane:, :video_game:

 ### test title